boazbk/tcs/OLD_lec_03_computation.md

 For the purposes of this course, we will need a much more precise way to define algorithms.
 Fortunately (or is it unfortunately?), at least at the moment, computers lag far behind school-age children in learning from examples.
 Hence in the 20th century people have come up with  exact formalisms for describing algorithms, namely _programming languages_.
-Here is al-Khwarizmi's quadratic equation solving  algorithm described in the Python programming language:^[For concreteness we often  include code of actual programming languages in these notes.
+Here is al-Khwarizmi's quadratic equation solving  algorithm described in the Python programming language:^[For concreteness we will sometimes include code of actual programming languages in these notes.
 However, these will be simple enough to be understandable even by people that are not familiar with these languages.]

 ```python